New York prosecutors offer deals to ex-Dewey & LeBoeuf execs

-NEW YORK (Reuters) - The former chairman of U.S. law firm Dewey & LeBoeuf is nearing a deal with New York prosecutors to avert a retrial on fraud charges stemming from the firm’s collapse, and prosecutors have extended plea offers to three other defendants.
+NEW YORK, Dec 7 (Reuters) - The former chairman of U.S. law firm Dewey & LeBoeuf is nearing a deal with New York prosecutors to avert a retrial on fraud charges stemming from the firm’s collapse, and prosecutors have extended plea offers to three other defendants.

 A potential deferred prosecution agreement for Dewey leader Steven Davis was confirmed by his lawyer after a court hearing in New York state court on Monday.
 If approved, the deal would mark a step toward resolving a criminal case stemming from the largest law firm failure in U.S. history.